 The Minks continued to live at 229 Marlborough during the 1913-1914 winter season, but moved thereafter to 272 Marlborough.

-During the 1914-1915 winter season, 229 Marlborough was the home of Joseph Brown Tilton, Jr., a retired stockbroker, and his sisters, Edna B. Tilton and Elizabeth Tilton.
-They previously had lived at 255 Newbury, and had resumed living there by 1917.
+During the 1914-1915 winter season, 229 Marlborough was the home of Joseph Brown Tilton, Jr., a retired stockbroker, and his sisters, Ednah B. Tilton and Elizabeth Tilton.
+Their usual residence was at 255 Newbury.
+They had been traveling in Europe during the 1913-1914 season and had returned in August, having been in Austria at the outbreak of World War I. They resumed living at 255 Newbury by 1916.
+They also maintained a home in Northeast Harbor, Maine.

 229 Marlborough was not listed in the 1916 Blue Book.